Bocas Town Carnival

 Renting a quad bike and following the Flying Pirates route around Isla Colon is apparently the top-rated activity in Bocas Del Toro.
 Here they call quad bikes ATVs (All-Terrain Vehicles).

-We didn’t try it, but saw plenty of others who did.
+We didn’t try it, but we saw plenty of others who did.
 The experience will cost you $110 for half a day (4 hours).
 For 2 people sharing one quad bike, you’ll pay $60 each.

 For the more energetic (or less affluent) you can follow most of this route on foot.
 You’ll lose some calories but will get more of the feel of the place this way.